-Start the new year by nourishing yourself and eating clean for the first two weeks of 2018.
-Our new Clean-Eating Plan, created by the registered dietitians Stephanie Clarke and Willow Jarosh of C&J Nutrition, sets you up for success with easy-to-make recipes and meal-prep directions, plus printable shopping lists and menu plans.
+Start the new year by nourishing yourself and eating clean for two weeks.
+Our Clean-Eating Plan, created by the registered dietitians Stephanie Clarke and Willow Jarosh of C&J Nutrition, sets you up for success with easy-to-make recipes and meal-prep directions, plus printable shopping lists and menu plans.
 We even offer vegetarian options!

 The plan focuses on whole foods: fruits, veggies, whole grains, healthy fats, and lean proteins.
 To keep it simple, some meals repeat and many of the lunches use leftovers from the night before.
 It's streamlined — we want you to enjoy cooking for yourself, but we also want you to get out there and enjoy life.
 You'll eat three meals, a snack, and a treat daily.
 That's right!
 Eating clean doesn't mean skipping dessert.